cwpearson/tempi/README.md

 This library should come before any profiling library that uses PMPI in the linker order, otherwise the application will not call these implementations.

+The API overrides are defined in `src/*.cpp`.
+Most of the internal heavy lifting is done by `include/` and `src/internal`.
+As we do not extend the MPI interface, there is no include files to add to your code.

 ## Knobs

 The system can be controlled by environment variables.